Creepy Pumpkin Cupcakes [Recipe]

 - Pour the batter into cupcake cases.

-- The cupcakes are ready when they are golden brown and when a skewer (or cocktail stick) inserted into the centre of a cupcake comes out clean and dry.
+- Bake for 18-20 minutes until golden brown and a cocktail stick inserted in the centre of a cupcake comes out clean.

 METHOD – CHOCOLATE SPIDERS: